CityUHK-CompBio/ESCC_CMS/README.md

 ### Example: TCGA-ESCC, GSE53625 and GSE45670 prediction

 Our study used the TCGA-ESCC, GSE53625, and GSE45670 datasets.
-Here, we show how to obtain ECMS label using our gene expression classifier.
+Here, we show how to obtain ECMS labels (Detailed in Supplementary Table 3) using our gene expression classifier.

 ```{r}
 load("./ECMS.model.rdata")